 Coming to terms with the loss of a loved one is difficult under normal circumstances.
 It is even worse when the death is due to the negligence of another person.

 A Google search of a “wrongful death lawyer near me” will bring up thousands of results.
-Finding the right wrongful death attorney in SC is no easy task.
+Finding the right wrongful death attorney in Columbia is no easy task.
 But we will help you find one of the best attorneys in South Carolina.

 Who gets the money in a wrongful death lawsuit and who can file a wrongful death claim?
 Check out our guide to find the answers to these questions and more.